Cascade Surge: History

 The Cascade's excellent form continued in 2003; somewhat surprisingly, the team was better on the road than they were at home, enjoying a five-game winning streak away from Legion Field in May and June.
 This included an impressive 2–0 win over the Calgary Storm Prospects.
-Despite enduring a 6–0 drubbing from the Spokane Shadow, Cascade won five of their last eight regular season games to finish second in the table behind Spokane.
+Despite enduring a 6–0 drubbing from the Shadow, Cascade won five of their last eight regular season games to finish second in the table behind Spokane.
 This was enough to earn them a playoff spot for the second year in a row.
 Although they lost their first playoff game 2–1 to eventual conference champions Orange County Blue Star, the Surge nevertheless enjoyed a significant turnaround in form.

-2004 saw the Cascade finally capture their first divisional title, just overtaking the Spokane Shadow on goal difference.
-The Surge won 11 of their 16 regular season games, and posted some impressive results, including a 4–1 thrashing of the Yakima Reds in May, a 5–1 drubbing of Spokane Shadow in early July, and an impressive 5–0 demolition of Abbotsford Rangers on the final day of the regular season which gave them their title.
-Once again, however, the playoff run was to be frustratingly short, as they lost 2–1 to Fresno Fuego first time out.
+2004 saw the Cascade finally capture their first divisional title, just overtaking the Shadow on goal difference.
+The Surge won 11 of their 16 regular season games, and posted some impressive results, including a 4–1 thrashing of the Reds in May, a 5–1 drubbing of the Shadow in early July, and an impressive 5–0 demolition of the Abbotsford Rangers on the final day of the regular season which gave them their title.
+Once again, however, the playoff run was to be frustratingly short, as they lost 2–1 to the Fresno Fuego first time out.
 Glenn Duerr and Ukrainian striker Andriy Budnyy were the top scorers, with 12 goals between them, while Dana McGregor contributed an impressive six assists.

-Cascade captured their second divisional title in 2005 with a 12–2–2 record, 8 points clear of their closest rivals, Spokane Shadow, and with the sixth best stats in the country.
-For the second year in a row were dominant, winning their first eight games in succession, and enjoying a number of comprehensive victories on the season: 4-0 over Nevada Wonders, 5–1 over Abbotsford Rangers and 5–2 over Spokane Shadow.
-Cascade's superb early season form also saw them quality for their first ever US Open Cup, although they lost first time out 4–2 on penalties to Salinas Valley Samba of the National Premier Soccer League.
-The team made their second trip to the conference final, but were again frustrated by opponents from southern California, losing 3–0 to Orange County Blue Star.
+Cascade captured their second divisional title in 2005 with a 12–2–2 record, 8 points clear of their closest rivals, the Shadow, and with the sixth best stats in the country.
+For the second year in a row were dominant, winning their first eight games in succession, and enjoying a number of comprehensive victories on the season: 4–0 over the Nevada Wonders, 5–1 over the Rangers and 5–2 over the Shadow.
+Cascade's superb early season form also saw them quality for their first ever US Open Cup, although they lost first time out 4–2 on penalties to the Salinas Valley Samba of the National Premier Soccer League.
+The team made their second trip to the conference final, but were again frustrated by opponents from southern California, losing 3–0 to the Blue Star.
 Once again Andriy Budnyy was the top marksman with 11 goals amongst the best in the country, while Matthew Clark and Carlos Calderson were amongst the top assist contributors in the league.